 Solved!
-How High to Mount a TV
+How High Should I Mount My TV on the Wall?

 A: How high to mount a TV is a question that dogs binge-watchers and cinephiles alike.
 Position the TV too high or low, and you’ll force yourself and guests to crane your neck or slump your shoulders to take in the on-screen action.
 The ongoing discomfort aside, a misplaced TV can also be a pain to remove and reinstall at another height, which is why it’s in your best interest to get its position—and the mounting itself—right the first time.

 TV manufacturers and home entertainment enthusiasts alike recommend mounting a flat-screen at eye level for optimal viewing, but the optimal TV height for you can depend on the height of the viewer, the size of the TV, which room it is in, the position in which you plan to watch the TV, and whether any wall obstructions stand in your way.

 If you are wondering how high should a TV be mounted in your home, read on to find out how to create the best viewing experience possible.